Mine-and-blade-admin/Battlegear2/README.md

 Installation
 -----------
+**To make a fork**
 The files contained within the repository must be placed inside a minecraft forge-universal src installation.
 Due to potential legal issues of re-distributing Mojang .java files, all base class edits are distributed as .java.patch files.

-The full battlegear source can be obtained by running

-``./battlegear-install.sh``
-on a unix enviroment or
-``./battlegear-install.cmd``
-on a windows environment

-The patch source can be re-obtained by issuing

-`` ./battlegear-getsrc.sh``
-on a unix enviroment or
-``./battlegear-getsrc.cmd``
-on a windows environment

-Remember to set the execution bit to true on the unix environment

-You can also set a dev environment by Gradle, with IntelliJIdea:
+You can set a dev environment by Gradle, with IntelliJIdea:
+`` gradlew setupDevWorkspace idea genIntellijRuns`` or Eclipse:
-`` gradlew setupDevWorkspace idea genIntellijRuns`` then import the build.gradle file.
+`` gradlew setupDevWorkspace eclipse`` then import the build.gradle file.

+**To make an addon**
+The files in /battlegear api folder can be used as external libraries.
+They are independent.
+To load them while making the addon, simply put them in the /mods folder in your mod run installation.

 Compiling the Mod
 -----------------